 “After the night we had last night (at New Egypt) this is just awesome” cited Bouc.
 “This is exactly what we needed, I’ve been up since 7:30am this morning hammering away on this car after last night.
 It was a great race, Ryan (Godown) is tough wherever we go, he ran me clean and I knew I had to hit my marks to keep him behind me.
 I couldn’t have done any of this without my crew and my sponsors and I can’t thank them enough.”

-In the 20-lap USS Achey Sportsman feature it was once again young Alex Yankowsk putting his stamp on the track championship by winning the race and the 2018 points title.
+In the 20-lap USS Achey Sportsman feature it was once again young Alex Yankowski putting his stamp on the track championship by winning the race and the 2018 points title.
 Brandon Kohler jumped to the lead at the start from his outside pole starting spot with Yankowski on the move early from his ninth starting spot and already into the top five before lap six could be completed.
 Yankowski’s march didn’t stop there as he was up to second when the first yellow of race came out on lap nine.

 Yankowski quickly took the lead on the restart from Kohler.
-Craig Whitmoyer is now up to second when the yellow appears once again to slow the pace with Kris Lillick and Doug Hendricks making up the second row.
+Craig Whitmoyer is now up to second when the yellow appears once again to slow the pace with Kris Lilick and Doug Hendricks making up the second row.
 On the restart Hendricks gets into the wheel of Whitmoyer causing Whitmoyer to break and bring out another yellow.
 Under track rules since it was determined that Hendricks initiated the contact and Whitmoyer wasn’t able to continue, Hendricks was done for the race.

 In the 20-lap Savage 61 Road Runner feature it was Shon Elk leading lap one.
-Elk continued to show the way with Mike Reicher and Jim Kost starting to apply the pressure to the leader.
+Elk continued to show the way with Mike Reichert and Jim Kost starting to apply the pressure to the leader.
 Elk held the lead through a couple of restarts until lap eleven when Reichert get by to lead the way.
 Kris Ney was now on the move in the late stages as he moved into the top three.
 The last stoppage of the race came on lap 18 setting up a two-lap shootout for the win.
 Kris Ney powers by Reichert on the restart to take the lead and the win.
 Reichert would end up second with Chris Holland in third.
 Matt Ney and Terry Kramer complete the top five.

 The 20-lap Excel 600 cc Modified was one by DJ Hunt over Sam Scicchitano, Geoffrey Sutton Hunter Deihl and Korey Inglin.